 So; its important to keep an eye on the cleanliness of your optics.
 Last week, we took a look at the basics of cleaning the lens, this week we look at the mirrors.

-The mirrors on the Lightblade are made from Molybdenum, it’s a pretty resilient material and far harder wearing than the lens’.
+The Lightblade laser mirrors are made from Molybdenum, it’s a pretty resilient material and far harder wearing than the lens’.
 As such, we put Acetone in the Optics Cleaning kit supplied with your Lightblade – please do not use this to clean the lens….(that’s what the IPA is for).

 The mirror cleaning process is summarised below, before we get started you will need the following from the optics cleaning kit: